galaxyproject/galaxy-hub/content/news/2023-06-06-eu-maintenance/index.md

 main_subsite: eu
 ---

+# Update

+Due to unforseen technical issues, the maintenance will last until 13 June 2pm CEST (12pm GMT).
+We apologise for this inconvenience.

 # Database maintenance on 12 June

 Maintenance will take place on 12 June from 9:30am CEST (7:30am GMT) and should not exceed 5:30pm CEST (3:30pm GMT). usegalaxy.eu will not be reachable during this period.